 Working with estimates

-Full workflow for the Estimate tab on a phase: generating AI estimates, editing line items, templates, default line items, copy-paste, revisions, and sending to clients.
+Full workflow for the Estimate tab on a phase: generating AI estimates, editing line items, templates, default line items, copy-paste, revisions, previewing the PDF, and sending to clients.

-The Estimate tab on every phase is where the priced work-order for that phase comes together.
-Different phase types (mitigation, contents, mold remediation, abatement, demolition, repair, and so on) all share the same Estimate tab — what differs is how the line items get there.
+The Estimate tab on every phase holds the priced work-order for that phase.
+Different phase types (mitigation, contents, mold remediation, abatement, demolition, repair, and so on) all share the same Estimate tab.
+What differs is how the line items get there.

 AI mode vs Manual mode